anantgirdhar/clarence/README.md

 ## Configuration

-The confirmation file needs to be placed at $XDG_CONFIG_HOME/rmg/rmgr.conf.
+The configuration file needs to be placed at $XDG_CONFIG_HOME/rmg/rmgr.conf.
 The paths in this file can be customized according to your setup.
 A sample config file is provided in the source folder (sample_config).